LeNPaul/Lagrange/README.md

 To add new posts, simply add a file in the `_posts` directory that follows the convention of `YYYY-MM-DD-name-of-post.md` and includes the necessary front matter.
 Take a look at any sample post to get an idea about how it works.
 If you already have a website built with Jekyll, simply copy over your posts to migrate to Lagrange.

 ## Features

+### Design Considerations

+Lagrange was designed to be a minimalist theme in order for the focus to remain on your content.

+### Disqus

+Lagrange supports comments at the end of posts through [Disqus](https://disqus.com/).
+In order to activate Disqus commenting, set `disqus.comments` to true in the `settings.yml` file under `_data`.
+If you do not have a Disqus account already, you will have to set one up, and create a profile for your website.
+You will be given a `disqus_shortname` that will be used to generate the appropriate comments sections for your site.
+More information on [how to set up Disqus](http://www.perfectlyrandom.org/2014/06/29/adding-disqus-to-your-jekyll-powered-github-pages/).

+### Google Analytics

+It is possible to track your site statistics through [Google Analytics](https://www.google.com/analytics/).
+Similar to Disqus, you will have to create an account for Google Analytics, and enter the correct Google ID for your site under `google-ID` in the `settings.yml` file.
+More information on [how to set up Google Analytics](https://michaelsoolee.com/google-analytics-jekyll/).

+### RSS Feeds

+Atom is supported through [Jekyll-Feed](https://github.com/jekyll/jekyll-feed) and RSS 2.0 is supported through [RSS autodiscovery](http://www.rssboard.org/rss-autodiscovery).

+### Social Media icons

+All social media icons are courtesy of [Font Awesome](http://fontawesome.io/).
+You can change which icons appear, as well as the account that they link to, in the `settings.yml` file in the `_data` folder.

 ## Everything Else